IgorZyktin/MediaStorageSystem/README.md

 - [Browser](browser/README.md)

     Allows you to browse what's inside the archive.
-    Built as a web app and planned to be deployable as a web server is future.
+    Built as a web app and planned to be deployable as a web server in the future.

 - [Register](register/README.md)